-Rear-end collisions are by far the most common type of vehicle accidents making up over 30 percent of all accidents.
-According to the National Highway Traffic Safety Administration, there are an average of 2 million rear-end collisions a year resulting in over 500,000 injuries and 17,000 deaths.
+Rear-end collisions are by far the most common type of vehicle accident making up over 30 percent of all accidents.
+According to the National Highway Traffic Safety Administration, there is an average of 2 million rear-end collisions a year resulting in over 500,000 injuries and 17,000 deaths.

 In Florida, over 400,000 auto accidents happen each year with 120,000 of them being rear-ended collisions.
 In addition, the NHTSA found that rear-end collisions were more likely to occur in urban areas.
 Subsequently, this means you are at more risk of a rear-end collision in places like Tampa Bay, St Petersburg, Clearwater, Brandon, and Spring Hill.
 In fact, this is primarily due to the number of cars and the stop-and-go driving that is common in urban driving.

 Thus, if you were seriously injured or a loved one was killed in a rear-end collision in the Tampa area, contact us today for a free consultation and case evaluation.